Skilled Worker Route

 Eligibility

 A full list of eligible professions for the Skilled Worker Visa and their standard occupational classification (SOC) code can be found on the GOV.UK website.
-This list was updated in August 2023, so please refer to the UKVI guidance for the most up to date list of eligible professions for the health and care visa.
+This list was updated in April 2024 to 2020 SOC codes, so please refer to the UKVI guidance for the most up to date list of eligible professions.

 The Skilled Worker Visa requires applicants to have certain characteristics, three of which are fixed, and six which are tradeable however 70 points in total is required.